rogerj2020/animal-pics-galore/README.md

 ## Features

--  Fetch and review all of your warm and fuzzy and animal pics!
+-  Fetch and review all of your warm and fuzzy animal pics!
 -  Built with Node.js, Express, MongoDB, and Pug
 -  Fully Containerized Solution
 -  Web UI and REST API available